 The Beatles record producer George Martin was made a Knight of the Most Excellent Order of the British Empire (KBE) by Queen Elizabeth today in 1996 for his “services to music” (bringing mind-boggling amounts of tax-pounds into the royal coffers).

 Rock and Roll Birthdays

-Deep Purple drummer Ian Paice is 68, and recovering from a recent stroke that made him miss the first Deep Purple shows of his career since the band started.
+Deep Purple drummer Ian Paice is 69, and recovering from a stroke last year that made him miss the first Deep Purple shows of his career since the band started.